Judge40/BetterMobGriefingGameRule/README.md

    (Used by all entities.)
  - Whether an entity eating grass damages the grass.
    (Used by Sheep only.)
  - Whether an entity can destroy wooden doors.
-(Used by Zombies only.)
+   (Used by PigZombies and Zombies.)
  - Whether an entity can pick up loot from the ground.
-   (Used by PigZombies, Skeletons and Zombies.)
+   (Used by PigZombies, Skeletons, Villagers and Zombies.)
  - Whether large fireballs can destroy blocks.
    (Used by Ghasts only.)
+ - Whether large fireballs can set blocks on fire.
+   (Used by Ghasts only.)
  - Whether wither skull projectiles can destroy blocks.
    (Used by Wither only.)
+ - Whether an entity can harvest crops.
+(Used by Villager only.)

 Any entities which include these behaviours can be added to be handled with a separate entity rule at any time by using the command